macaroni-os/subpop/docs/intro.rst

 able to access the ``MY_GLOBAL_VARIABLE`` defined in ``oni.py`` as well.
-You may want to choose to have neighbor plugins to access one another as in this example, or discourage or disallow it to have more of a microservices-style model in your plugin subsystem, where all the code to handle a specific domain of your application is self-contained in an individual plugin with no or minimal external dependencies.
+You may want to choose to have neighbor plugins to access one another as in this example, or discourage or disallow it to have more of a microservices-style model in your plugin subsystem, where all the code to handle a specific domain of your application is self-contained in an individual plugin, with no or minimal external dependencies on neighboring plugins.

 It's OK to Import
 -----------------